kalebheitzman/moodle-local_xlate/DEVELOPER.md

 # Developer Notes

+## Contributing
+See `CONTRIBUTING.md` for coding standards, pull request workflow, and how to file issues.
+All contributions and bug reports are welcome!

 ## 1. Purpose & Flow
 `local_xlate` brings LocalizeJS-style client translations to Moodle 5+.
 The plugin injects a bootloader, serves immutable JSON bundles, and runs an AMD